 Weather Hazards In Gran Canaria

 Thanks to Gran Canaria's proximity to North Africa, the island can be affected by the area's weather patterns.
 While it is this proximity that is responsible for the island's enviably hot climate, it also means that dust storms can occur as a result of strong winds blowing in from the Sahara.

 February and March are the two months during which dust storms can occur.
-If you see one approaching, it is best to head inside, as they can seriously irritate the eyes and affect your breathing, especially if you suffer from asthma or any other respiratory problems.
-They can also reduce visibility to 1000 metres or less.
-They can lead to flight delays or cancellations.
+If you see one approaching, it is best to head inside, as they can seriously irritate the eyes and affect your breathing, especially if you suffer from asthma or other respiratory problems.h.

 As well as the dust storms, August can see hot and dusty air invade the atmosphere and cause the temperatures to suddenly escalate.
 Although they don't last long, it can be useful to ensure that your accommodation has air conditioning.